Towash/CW1-UoS-2020/CW/src/readme.txt

 I have implemented the class - Battle - following the coursework specification.

 Battle.java
-- Addded Character[] allCharacters variable to store the characters of both teams.
+- Added Character[] allCharacters variable to store the characters of both teams.
-- Added a displayTeams() method - which will display both teams characters their hp/MaxHP, level, and speed.
+- Added a displayTeams() method - which will display both teams characters their HP/MaxHP, level, and speed.
 - Added a checkWinner() method - which checks if each team has alive members and returns the other if not.
 - Decided to end the battle as a stalemate if the rounds were above 30 and throw an exception - however this never happened in testing.